stevencombs/retrocombs.github.io/supporters.md

 ## Current Benefits

 - **One-time:** My sincere gratitude for any amount with a thank you via email; buy me a coffee, or tweet.
-- **Multiple:** $20 or more (including one-time) and you get a free retroCombs magnet shipped to you anywhere in the world!
-Each 🕹️ in table represents ≈ $50.
+- **Multiple:** $50 or more cumulative or one-time and you get a free retroCombs magnet shipped to you anywhere in the world! **Each 🕹️ in table = $50**.

     ![retroCombs Magnet](https://www.stevencombs.com/images/design/magnet.png)

-- **Member:** Not available yet but membership may include first access to videos, member messages, invite to members Discord, name as executive producer on videos, and/or link to channel or social media presence on this page.
+- **Member:** *Coming Soon!*.
+Membership may include first access to videos, member messages, invite to members Discord, name as executive producer on videos, and/or link to channel or social media presence on this page.

 Have an idea?
 Send me a recommendation via email to <retrocombs@icloud.com> as I continue to plan on the roll-out for this feature.